 The last part of 2018 was a crazy but exciting few months, launching Mavar North (based in Manchester) and training additional mentors for Mavar London who themselves grew up in the Charedi world.
 This has meant running a bunch of training sessions, supported by updated resource packs, revised policies, DBS checks, references…….. you name it!
 All in a day’s work to ensure we’re at the top of our professional game.

 In London, we now have a group of mentors with great breadth and depth in terms of their professions, personal backgrounds, ages and of course personalities.
-Sometimes that has been particularly valuable is a sudden influx of new mentors who come from a Charedi background themselves.
 It will be fun and enlightening bringing their insights and skillsets into the training room over the next few months, and it’s especially heart-warming to know that it only takes a handful of years for people who have moved beyond the confines of their orthodox upbringing to get to the point where they feel stable enough to give back.

 Our expansion north of the Watford gap is exciting and demanding in equal measure.
-As we’ve talked about extensively on this blog, Mavar North is headed by Sally Halon whose previous role at UJIA makes her very well placed to tap into a vast network of people in the Jewish sector, but it’s always a challenge to get the initial momentum.
-The mentor group is still quite small but they’re well supported by education, legal and careers advisors – all based in Manchester – who are happy to meet people for one-off advisory sessions.
+Mavar North is headed by Sally Halon whose previous role at UJIA makes her very well placed to tap into a vast network of people in the Jewish sector, but it’s always a challenge to get the initial momentum.
+The mentor group is well supported by education, legal and careers advisors – all based in Manchester – who are happy to meet people for one-off advisory sessions.
 From little acorns…..

 Just as well I had that two-week break in Croatia at the end of the summer!